gridbugs/wasm-bindgen-test-rand-os-error/README.md

 [![Travis-CI Status](https://travis-ci.org/stevebob/wasm-bindgen-test-rand-os-error.svg?branch=master)](https://travis-ci.org/stevebob/wasm-bindgen-test-rand-os-error)

 Building this crate produces a wasm file which can be successfully `require`d by a nodejs file.
-Running `wasm-pack test --nodejs` on this crate produces the following output:
+Running `wasm-pack test --node` on this crate produces the following output:

 ```